fjbMultisys/fjbMultisys/README.md

 Feel free to contact me if you wish to offer or work together in a project

 - 🔭 I’m currently working on Web and Mobile App Projects
-- 🌱 I’m currently learning Flutter and ReactJS
+- 🌱 I’m currently learning Flutter and Python
 - 👯 I’m looking to collaborate on open source projects